rafael-carvalho/continuous-training/README.md

 5. **Conditional Deployment:** Deploys the model to a Vertex AI Endpoint only if the evaluation metrics meet specified thresholds.
 6. **Infrastructure Validation:** Verifies that the newly deployed model is actively serving predictions.

 The pipeline uses pre-built components and importer components to streamline the flow of artifacts between stages, accelerating the development and deployment cycle.
-This pipeline execution will leverage **persistent resources** *(allowlist required)* in order to speed up the pipeline.
+This pipeline execution will leverage **persistent resources** in order to speed up the pipeline.
 The following diagram visualizes the pipeline stages:

 <img src="assets/pipeline.png" width="75%" />